Doramad Radioactive Toothpaste: Claims

+Besondere biologische Heilwirkungen durch Radium-Strahlen.
+Tausendfach ärztlich verordnet und empfohlen.

 Special biological healing effects by radium rays.
 A thousand times medically prescribed and recommended.

 On the back of the toothpaste tube was the following:

+Was leistet Doramad?
+Durch ihre radioaktive Strahlung steigert sie die Abwehrkräfte von Zahn u.
+Zahnfleisch.
+Die Zellen werden mit neuer Lebensenergie geladen, die Bakterien in ihrer zerstörenden Wirksamkeit gehemmt.
+Daher die vorzügliche Vorbeugungs- und Heilwirkung bei Zahnfleischerkrankungen.
+Poliert den Schmelz aufs Schonendste weiß und glänzend.
+Hindert Zahnsteinansatz.
+Schäumt herrlich, schmeckt neuartig, angenehm, mild u. erfrischend.
+Ausgiebig im Gebrauch.

 What does Doramad do?
 Through its radioactivity, it increases the defenses of teeth and gums.
 The cells are charged with a new vigorous life energy, which inhibits bacteria in their destructive ability.
 Hence the exquisite prevention and healing effect on gum diseases.
 Polishes enamel to the softest shiny white.
 Prevents tartar approach.
 Good foam, new taste, pleasant, mild and refreshing.
 Use extensively.

 World War II

 During the German military administration in occupied France during World War II, a group of German scientists stole all the thorium they could while in occupied France.
-The Alsos Mission thought they were using the heavy elements for the refinement of uranium to be used in an atomic bomb.
-However, after Allied agents captured and investigated a German chemical company's representative, it was revealed that the scientists were not seeking to develop an atomic bomb at all; rather, they were attempting to make thorium toothpaste.
+The Allied Alsos Mission thought they were using the heavy elements for the refinement of uranium to be used in an atomic bomb.
+However, after Allied agents captured and investigated a German chemical company's representative, it was revealed that the scientists were not seeking to develop an atomic bomb at all, but to make thorium toothpaste.

 According to physicist Samuel Goudsmit in a 1947 issue of Time, the German chemical company's officials had realized that, at the end of the war, they would no longer be able to make money producing wartime equipment such as gas masks or carbons for searchlights, and they decided cosmetic products would be their best option for future sales.
 One of the company's officials already had a patent for thorium toothpaste (likely unrelated to Doramad) and, influenced by marketing for Pepsodent "irium" toothpaste in the United States, the company sought to gain a monopoly on all the thorium they could find in order to produce as much thorium toothpaste as they could after the war, which led to the company's scientists stealing all of France's thorium.
 The identity and fate of the chemical company, the fate of the stolen thorium, and whether or not the thorium toothpaste was actually produced after the war is unknown.